splunk/observability-workshop/docs/victorops/detector/index.md

     export REALM={==xxxx==}
     ```

+### 2.2 Routing Key Variable

-Next you need to export an environment variable for your Routing Key, as this uses a pre-configured unique instance name for the VM you simply need to run the following command to create it:
+Next you need to generate a variable for your Routing Key.
+As this uses the first part of the hostname from the VM you simply need to run the following command to create it:

 === "Shell Command"